Co-Leader Onboarding

 • The cost depends on the level of support, length of time support is needed, and how many co-leaders are part of your group.
 We can provide estimates and options after learning more in a discovery call.

-• We can provide an assessment tool for your Board of Directors, and your co-leaders, to help you determine your readiness for adopting a co-leadership model.
+• We recommend always starting with an assessment tool for your Board of Directors and decision makers, to help you determine your readiness for adopting a co-leadership model.
 Self-assessment is a helpful start, whether you do it on your own, or ask us to facilitate assessment for you.
-We also host a (free) webinar as an introduction to co-leadership, as a starting point.
+We also host a (free) webinar as an introduction to co-leadership.

 • Of course.
 However, studies show that shared leadership that starts with outside consulting support benefits from a stronger foundation.
 Partnering with a guide is one determinant of co-leadership success.

-• While support can take on many forms for sustaining shared work models, the following are support starting points:
+• While (consultant) support can take on many forms for sustaining shared work models at your organization, the following are great starters:

 • Yes.
 We use it in our onboarding because liberatory leadership goes beyond traditional leadership to: